gagolews/stringx/devel/sphinx/index.rst

 *stringx* replaces base `R <https://www.r-project.org/>`_ functions such as `paste`, `gregexpr`, `tolower`, `strftime`, `sprintf`, etc., with ones that:

 *   work in the same way on every platform,
 *   support a wide range of languages and scripts,
-* fix some annoying inconsistencies in the base R functions (they are thoroughly documented in this online manual, happy reading!).
+*   fix some annoying and long-standing inconsistencies in the base R functions (they are thoroughly documented in this online manual, happy reading!).

 Also, a few new operations are introduced.